JuliaPluto/HypertextLiteral.jl/README.md

     @print @htl "$([x for x in [1,2,3]]...)"
     #-> 123

-However, it shouldn't concatenate by default.
+However, it shouldn't concatenate lists by default, or assume treatment of any other sorts of native Julia objects.

     @print htl"$([x for x in 1:3])"
     #=>